ianbishop/userevents.github.io/PLATFORM.md

 ### Delete a Tenant

 Permanently deletes a tenant.
 It cannot be undone.
 Immediately stops processing events for this tenant.
-Your current authenticated user must have access to the specified tenant.

 > Definition